 The monstrous lords of the World Eaters legion are so despicable, we’ve given two of them their own guides:

 The Primarch of the World Eaters legion, Angron loathed his creator the Emperor long before the Heresy.
 His legion’s descent into madness during the great civil war was swift, and Angron was rapidly elevated to daemonhood by Khorne, chaos God of war and murder.
-A new Angron model is coming as part of the World Eaters range refresh in 2023.
+A new Angron model arrived in the World Eaters range refresh in 2023.

 Khârn the Betrayer